clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app>, follow us on [twitter](https://www.twitter.com/clubdeckapp) or join our [Clubdeck Club on clubhouse](https://www.joinclubhouse.com/club/clubdeck).

 # Release notes

+## v1.2.0

+* Added CTRL + x shortcut to mute the audio of the room
+* Added CTRL + p shortcut to simulate a Pull To Refresh in the room (updates profile pictures)
+* Added CTRL + h shortcut to force refresh the hallway for those too impatient to wait for the periodic refresh
+* Improved pinging mechanism: you can now ping several users in one go
+* Simplified hide room mechanism
+* Added welcome splash screen for new Clubdeck users
+* Added release notes in Clubdeck menu
+* Fixed bug where streaming would not stop if quitting a room abruptly

 ## Version 1.1.9